 Step 5.
 Continue seating the bullet deeper and chambering the cartridge until you only feel a slight amount of resistance when the bolt is closed completely.
 There should only be marks left on the bullet from the lands of the barrel.

 Step 6.
 Now take another resized casing and with your bullet seating die set, repeat seating another bullet in the cartridge case to verify that this is your maximum cartridge overall length.

 (NOTE) Never start working up a load with a bullet set against the lands in the barrel as this will sky rocket your load pressures.

 Step 7.
 Shorten your cartridge maximum length by .06250" or 1/16" this is where you want to start to tune your load for seating depth.

 (NOTE) Best overall accuracy, velocity, pressure uniformity and overall bullet performance will usually be obtained with most bullets seated from the barrels lands between .062" - .005".

 Once you have loaded a round of ammunition for your rifle there is one final step that you can take that helps eliminate fliers before you go to the rifle range and that is checking bullet run-out.

-How the complete cartridge fits in the chamber and throat of the rifle barrel directly affects accuracy!
+How the completed cartridge fits in the chamber and throat of the rifle barrel affects accuracy.

-A quick, way to determine several important case and cartridge dimensions is using the
+A quick, way to determine several important case and cartridge dimensions is by using the

 case neck concentricity,